yyyuechen/AI-Omics-for-Cancer-Regulatory-Gene-Identification/README.md

 Validates the final selected gene signature using logistic regression, nomogram, calibration, DCA, ROC analysis, and SHAP-based model interpretation.

-### 09_Molecular_docking_analysis
+### 09_Molecular_docking_analysis.txt

-Validates the potential binding interactions between AFB1 and the aforementioned core genes.
+Provides a practical molecular docking workflow for assessing the binding of AFB1 to candidate target proteins.
+The tutorial covers ligand preparation from PubChem, receptor preparation from UniProt/RCSB PDB, pdbqt conversion with AutoDockTools, docking-grid definition, docking with AutoDock Vina, pose inspection, and interaction visualization in PyMOL and Discovery Studio 2019.

 ## Recommended execution order